lechevaliar/CleaningData_Project/README.md

 This repos consists of 2 parts

-  1.run_analysis.R - script for performing the analysis
+  1.run_analysis.R - script for creating a tidy data set with the average of each variable for each activity and each subject.

-  2.codebook.md - describing the variables
+  2.CodeBook.md - describing the detail of each variable